kamilzeus/aoengine-online-installer/README.md

 # AOEngine Online Installer

-*Disclaimer: Not affiliated with the AOEngine team.*
+*Disclaimer: Not affiliated with the AOEngine team, at least not yet.*

 Automated deployment and configuration pipeline for the AOEngine project.